 When you run a polymer that is incompletely dried, you will likely see problems in one or more of the following areas:

 - Cosmetic Problems.
 In injection molding excessive moisture can cause splay and form surface streaks and, in some cases, bubbles in the molded parts.
-In extrusion, moisture escaping as steam through the die may cause a rough and scaly surface on the extrudate.
+In extrusion control, moisture escaping as steam through the die may cause a rough and scaly surface on the extrudate.

 - Structural and Physical Problems.
 Even if your finished product is free of cosmetic defects, a small amount of moisture can cause hydrolytic degradation, which in turn can change the polymer’s melt viscosity, molecular weight and mechanical strength.
 This may be the most dangerous problem of all because it often escapes detection with the naked eye.